mehdisadeghi/jekyll-theme-mehdix-rtl/README.md

 ## Further customization
+### Layouts
+The following layouts are available for your homepage:
+- home: post titles along with an excerpt and pagination
+- minimal: only post titles

+### Comments
+In order to enalbe disqus comments add `disqus: true` to your `_config.yml` file.

+### Forcing RTL code blocks
 If you put code blocks and they appear incorrectly, you can use _Markright gem.
 First add it to your Gemfile:

 ```ruby